 PI, PO, Research assistants, nurses, data entry persons and other personnel granted access to the REDCap research database.
 These REDCap users can be OUHSC personnel or personnel from another institution working on or in collaboration with an OU research project.
 Non-OUHSC personnel must have an authorized OUHSC login ID before being granted access to REDCap.

 Database

 A research database implemented in REDCap.
-A set of data entry forms, schedules and other
+A set of data entry forms, schedules, and other

 REDCap instruments pertaining to a specific study or research project.

 Development Mode